HongSungUk/CVOS-sensor/README.md

 DOI :

-We report a computer-vision-based optical strain (CVOS) sensor to address the challenges faced by current soft sensor technologies: reproducibility, vulnerability, and repeatability.
-The proposed sensor integrates three technologies: a nonmetal sensor, which can be simply fabricated by using laser processing to apply regular micro-marker patterns on an Ecoflex film; close-up imaging using an assembly of commercially available parts to capture micro-markers; and advanced vision using an automated response correction algorithm to correct various error factors in the captured images such as the focusing distance, hysteresis, and bending state.
 ![fig1](https://github.com/HongSungUk/CVOS-sensor/assets/26831528/e06c19a4-ac4b-4fba-af2b-2cb0104ef3a5)
 **Fig. 1.
 Design and mechanism of CVOS sensor.** a Design (Scale bar: 100 µm). b Strain detection mechanism. c Movement of the micro-marker according to multiaxial strain direction. d Images of micro-markers captured by the optical system to detect the applied tensile strain. e Comparison of micro-marker positions obtained via numerical simulations and measurements.